heyjaywilson/heyjaywilsoncom/src/work/experience/matter.md

 isPresent: true
 tags: [work]
 ---
-- Build the Matter iOS app in Swift and SwiftUI
+- Develop and launch Matter's iOS app using Swift and SwiftUI
-- Work with design and product to shape features that can be built quickly and achieve the desired functionality
+- Collaborate with design and product to shape features that can be built quickly and achieve the desired functionality
 - Implement a web server using Swift to communicate with AWS and the app
+- Create a [device check](https://developer.apple.com/documentation/devicecheck) interface for the [Hummingbird](https://github.com/hummingbird-project/hummingbird) framework